CyclotronResearchCentre/TopUp_docker_Matlab/README.md

 Can we de better?
 Yes, probably :

-- Docker is lightweight and can be easily installed on any machine
+- Docker is lightweight and can be easily installed on any machine;
-- the number-crunching tool, aka. container, can be directly and easily downloaded from DockerHub
+- the number-crunching tool, aka.
+TopUp container, can be directly assembled from the full FSL distribution into a not-too-heavy (~350MB) single image;
-- Docker with its container then become a simple "black-box" executable piece of code, which can be called from the command line or a Matlab script/function!
+- Docker with its container TopUp image then become a simple "black-box" executable piece of code, which can be called from the command line or a Matlab script/function!

 This is thus the plan here...

+---

 ## Some resources